 Referral & Counseling Guiding Principles

-The athletics department has department-wide, written policies that specify the criteria for referrals to counseling or other appropriate services for substance misuse concerns.
+The athletics department has a department-wide, written policy that specifies the criteria for referrals to counseling or other appropriate services for substance misuse concerns.
 Procedures are designed to reduce stigma and ensure timeliness, confidentiality, and appropriate follow-up with referring sources.
 Scheduling is compatible with class, practice, athletics training, and competition schedules.
 Counseling resources employ a range of evidence-informed modalities, including recovery from substance use disorders, and are provided and/or supervised by clinicians with training in substance misuse and athletics issues.

 Evidence-Based Strategies to Address Referral & Counseling

 The College Alcohol Intervention Matrix (CollegeAIM) was created by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) to help schools select evidence-based programs for substance misuse prevention.
 Interventions listed below are rated by higher, moderate or lower effectiveness or there is mixed evidence/too few studies to rate effectiveness.
 As you develop your action plan, first consider the items below.